reactjs/react.dev/content/docs/hooks-reference.md

 If no array is provided, a new value will be computed on every render.

 **You may rely on `useMemo` as a performance optimization, not as a semantic guarantee.** In the future, React may choose to "forget" some previously memoized values and recalculate them on next render, e.g. to free memory for offscreen components.
-Write your code so that it still works without `useMemo` — and then add it to optimize performance.

 > Note
 >